loopyd/gentoo-install/docs/INSTALL.md

 ### Hosting the installation tarballs

-This section is detailed in the [Customization Guide](CUSTOM.md) , as it is part of that step.
+**Update**: This feature has been deprecated as it is done automatically for the user using mirrorselect to pick the fastest mirror near your location and download the tarballs from it!
+You no longer have to worry about this step.

 ### Uploading the files